proflamyt/300days-of-hacking/Day10/README.md

 ### XOR (exclusive or cipher)

 ()[https://xor.pw/#]

+The XOR Encryption algorithm is a very effective yet easy to implement method of symmetric encryption.
 Taking the message and xor-ing with a private key can generate a cipher text that can be xor-ed with the key to generate the original text

 > using 1 time pad